metocean/SAET_master/README.md

 ## Configuration file

-The configuration file (saet_config.py) contains some sections that allows controlling several aspects to access the imagery servers and modify the algorithm workflow.
-Normally it will not be needed to modify this file apart from the credential values, but if you want to do it, take in account this explanation about each section:
+The configuration file (saet_config.py) contains some parameters that allow controlling the access to the imagery servers and modify the algorithm workflow.
+Normally it will not be needed to modify this file apart from the credential values, but if you want to do it, you must take in account this explanation about each section:
 -	Section “credentials”. **Change the asterisks characters by your own credentials to properly run SAET (see section 3).**
 -	Section “home folder”.
 It represents the path where SAET will be installed.
 All other subfolders will depend on it by employing relative paths.
 -	Section “auxiliary data”.
 Relative path to the auxiliar data needed to SAET.
 The name of each shapefile can be changed if it is required.